New Program Teaches Entrepreneurs How to Market to Filipinos…Without the Colonial Playbook

 “We can’t escape these systems,” Rodriguez adds.
 “But we can create guardrails that serve our community and don’t reproduce the colonial playbook.”

 Q4 is the most important sales season of the year, coinciding with Filipino American History Month, Black Friday, and the holidays.
-But this course goes deeper than revenue.
+But this program goes deeper than revenue.

-As DEI and Ethnic Studies programs are being slashed across the country, this course offers something more radical: a Filipino-led alternative to business-as-usual.
+As DEI and Ethnic Studies programs are being slashed across the country, this accelerator offers something more radical: a Filipino-led alternative to business-as-usual.

 • Filipino entrepreneurs and brand founders